luminietos/2A/README.md

 The data is sourced from [Digitraffic's API](https://www.digitraffic.fi/rautatieliikenne/#junien-tiedot-trains).

 ## Project Status
-This project is *technically* completed.
+This project is completed.
 I may or may not come back to fix this at a later date.